kpmatta/quant_strategy_lab/docs/architecture.md

 The architecture can be thought of in three layers:

 1. Core logic: the strategy engine that produces signals, runs backtests, and computes metrics.
-2. Interfaces: MCP tools for agents, plus a web interface for humans.
+2. Interfaces: MCP tools for agents, plus a web interface for humans that can call MCP directly or via an LLM agent.
 3. Data sources: optional market data feeds and synthetic series for demos or offline use.

 The MCP server sits in the interface layer.
 Its responsibility is not to “do the math” itself, but to expose the engine’s capabilities as tools with clear inputs and outputs.
+The web API keeps a persistent MCP client session and calls those tools, either directly or through an LLM-driven tool selection flow.

 ## The MCP Server as a Stable Contract